I worked for chaff, and earning wheat

 At distance than at hand.

-We are busy working to bring Emily Dickinson's "I worked for chaff" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I worked for chaff" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I worked for chaff" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.